chelseasnedden/SQL-Challenge/README.md

 ---
 #### Data Analysis

-## How to run: Download the Queries file into a SQL database of your choosing (I used PGAdmin4) and add the CSVs provided in this GitHub.
+## How to run: Download the Queries_SQL file into a SQL database of your choosing (I used PGAdmin4) and add the CSVs provided in this GitHub.
+:ok_hand: :ok_hand: :ok_hand: